String of Rubies Plant (Othonna capensis) Indoor Care, Propagation, Problems & Remedies

 Light Requirements

-Therefore, where the natural lighting is not adequate, consider growing Othonna capensis under a grow light.
-Check out these full spectrum grow lights on Amazon.
+Therefore, where the natural lighting is not adequate, consider using a grow light to supplement it.

 Regularly rotate the pot to ensure that the plant receives enough light on all sides for uniform growth and to prevent legginess.